boredhero/capstone-project/README.md

 # Instance

-My capstone project - A game about depression and anxiety - Working Title: Instance
+## A game about subjective experiences of mental health issues

+My DNID Capstone Project

 # How to run the game?